alickbass/CodableFirebase/README.md

 })
 ```

-### Firestore usage
+### Firebase Cloud Firestore usage

-And this is how you would encode it with [Firebase Firestore](https://firebase.google.com/products/firestore/):
+This is how you would encode a model with [Firebase Cloud Firestore](https://firebase.google.com/products/firestore/):

 ```swift
 import Firebase